victor-treten/docker-earth-site/README.md

-# Deploying the Earth Website with Docker and Nginx
+# Deploying the Earth Website with Docker

-Deployment automated with bash scripts.
+Deployment automated with bash scripts in test environment.

 ## Overview